uLua v3.0.0

 {ExternalDirectory}/{ScriptPackagesPath}/1-OtherPackage/

-Note: All characters prior to the first dash in the folder name when parsing for the name of the script package.
+Note: All characters prior to the first dash in the folder name are ignored when parsing for the name of the script package.

 If packages are loaded from the Resources folder you have to instead use the filename of the json file to achieve the same effect.
 For instance: